paihari/market-technicals-python/README.md

 # python-binance-techinals
-Technical Analysis of Crypto, Explaration of Crypto and Python together
+Technical Analysis of Crypto, Exploration of Crypto and Python together